carl-egge/repo-smart-contracts/README.md

-# Repository for Smart Contracts
+# Repository for Smart Contracts V2

 > This project was built as part of a bachelor thesis about smart contract gas optimization.
 It is a full stack application that can be used to store and interact with smart contract source code.

+## Version 2

+Version 2 will include a complete redesign of frontend and backend.
+The API will be a GET-only API with enhanced filter options and the client will be updated accordingly.

 ## Installation